nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 # A Discussion about Loose Coupling

-The idea of Coupling in complex software is an important factor.
+The concept of _coupling_ in complex software is an important factor.
 Coupling is defined most generally as how many components know about the existence of each other.
 The higher that number, the higher your overall coupling is in an application.
 You want that number to be as low as possible.

+---

+Please watch the [Component Coupling](https://www.youtube.com/watch?v=lUrgx6UIsWk) video to learn more vocabulary, and get a high-level overview of what coupling means.
+There are terms and acronyms that you won't recognize in this video so ignore those, but the scenarios are real and the explanations are clear.

+---

 Consider the following example application that lists text messages your receive from your friends.